gimp-ci/docker-jenkins-gimp/README.md

 Other supported make targets:

+    make clean
+        Will only delete the volume used to house internal binary artifacts for building.

     make clean-all
         Deletes all volumes and Docker images created by this repository.
         If developing the container it is also recommended to run